 ‘Earth Hour is about far more than a novel way to spend 60 minutes in the dark,’ he points out, ‘it’s a truly global call to action, and an opportunity for the world to put aside its differences for an hour, stand together on an issue that affects us all equally, and take responsibility for our future.’

-Since 2006, Nedbank has an internal programme in all its major facilities to reduce carbon emissions, electricity, water and paper usage and to increase recycling of all water.
+Since 2006, Nedbank has had an internal program in all its major facilities to reduce carbon emissions, electricity, water and paper usage and to increase recycling of all water.